-How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+How is the alignment of the investment strategy with the methodology of the index ensured at all times?

-How does the designated index differ from a relevant broad market index?
+- How does the designated index differ from a relevant broad market index?
+Not applicable - Where can the methodology used for the calculation of the designated index be found?
+Not applicable